 - One-day meetings with around 20 entrepreneurs.

-When they return in September 2013, the two students will write a report on social entrepreneurship.
-They are also looking to this rich source of ideas for inspiration in creating their own business.
+Since their return in September 2013, the two students write a report on social entrepreneurship.
+They also look to this rich source of ideas for inspiration in creating their own business.

 The project combines two major values for Imerys: entrepreneurship and the will to help improve local communities’ lives.

-TrottmyWorld will share their experience with the Group’s employees by visiting several Imerys sites on their trek and at a conference to be held at Paris HQ when they return.
+TrottmyWorld shared their experience with the Group’s employees by visiting several Imerys sites on their trek and at a conference held at Paris HQ when they returned.

-As well as the social aspect of a project in line with Imerys’ values, Alban and Hugues will use a fun, economical and environmentally-friendly means of transport that makes it easier to meet people – kick scooters.
+As well as the social aspect of a project in line with Imerys’ values, Alban and Hugues used a fun, economical and environmentally-friendly means of transport that makes it easier to meet people – kick scooters.

 (1) Helping social businesses to gain a lasting foothold on their market by making profits that benefit the community.

 (2) Uganda, Kenya, Tanzania, Zambia, Zimbabwe, South Africa, Argentina, Bolivia, Peru, Ecuador, Colombia, Cambodia, Laos, Thailand, Malaysia

 Imerys supports the Fondation de la Deuxième Chance.
 This French charity’s purpose is to assist people aged from 18 to 60 who have encountered major difficulties in their lives and are in a very disadvantaged position, but show a genuine desire to get back on their feet and undertake a realistic and long-term professional plan, e.g. training leading to a qualification or the creation or purchase of a business.

 The Group also supports the Astrée charity whose purpose is to restore social links in France and/or contribute to maintaining them through specific individual assistance.